Finite Expression Method for Solving High-Dimensional Partial Differential Equations: An Abstract Methodology of Finite Expression Method

 where $\lambda$ is a positive coefficient to enforce the boundary constraint.

-\subsubsection{Variation formulation}
+\subsubsection{Variation Formulation}

-We next introduce the variation formulation that is widely used in identifying a numerical solution~\cite{yu2018deep,CiCP-29-1365}.
-Consider an example of an elliptic PDE with a homogeneous Dirichlet boundary condition.
-The PDE is given by
+We next introduce the variation formulation, which is commonly used to identify numerical PDE solutions~\citep{yu2018deep,CiCP-29-1365}.
+As an example, consider an elliptic PDE with homogeneous Dirichlet boundary conditions.
+This PDE is: